raffaelespazzoli/kdl/README.md

 ## Networking
-There are two types of networking objects: services and routes (or ingresses in kubernetes).
+There are two types of networking objects: services and ingresses.

 ### Services
 A service can be represented with an oval as in the following picture: